Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 Help us make Shots more relevant for you by completing an NPR research survey.
 Click here to start the questionnaire.

-Bryce's birth also put to the test a new method of reducing Cesarean sections that's been developed at Dr. Atul Gawande's Ariadne Labs, a "joint center for health systems innovation" at Brigham and Women's Hospital and the Harvard T.H.
+Bryce's birth also put to the test a new method of reducing cesarean sections that has been developed at Dr. Atul Gawande's Ariadne Labs, a "joint center for health systems innovation" at Brigham and Women's Hospital and the Harvard T.H.
 Chan School of Public Health in Boston.

 The story starts before Bryce's birth, on the last day of August at about 9:30 in the morning.